 Before the rise of Dairy Queen and Cold Stone Creamery, the local ice cream parlor was the prime destination for your chocolate fix.
 These days, genuine, old-fashioned ice cream parlors are a rare treat.

-Luckily for Buffalo, King Condrell’s Candy and Ice Cream, 2805 Delaware Ave, Kenmore, NY, has served up scoops of vanilla topped with nostalgia for more than 50 years.
+Luckily for Buffalo, King Condrell’s Ice Cream & Candy, 2805 Delaware Ave, Kenmore, NY, has served up scoops of vanilla topped with nostalgia for more than 50 years.
 The shop, a cornerstone of Delaware Avenue since 1966, is known for its hand-crafted chocolate and toppings made from high-quality ingredients.

 Popular sellers are the sponge candy, melt-away fudge, and “Buffalo Chips” – potato chips covered in peanut butter and chocolate.
 The brave of heart can test their stomach on the “Kitchen Sink,” a literal sink filled with 16 scoops of the flavor of your choice.

 Before 2017, little had changed in King Condrell’s after owners Melissa and Rich King purchased the shop 20 years ago.
 The original Condrell’s Candies sign still hangs above its doors.
-But in January, the parlor closed for a month to undergo a complete remodel.
+But in January of that year, the parlor closed for a month to undergo a complete remodel.

-I paid a visit to the shop to check out the new décor and, of course, satisfy my sweet tooth.
-Even though it was a Monday evening, the place was full.
+I paid a visit to the shop to check it out and, of course, satisfy my sweet tooth.
+Even though it was a Monday evening, the place was bustling.
 Once inside, I was immediately greeted by a colorfully decorated wall of chocolates and vibrant, ice cream-themed images.
 Your gaze is quickly drawn to a massive mirror sporting the King Condrell’s name that is surrounded by vanity lighting.
 The room is energetic enough to brighten anyone’s mood.